Quickstart

 // Automatically extracts input (☝️) from graphql request context

-After exporting graphResolver here, restart the dev server.
+After exporting graphResolver here, restart the dev server or run npm run build:schema manually.

-You can then check out your GraphQL API at /api/graphql (opens in a new tab)
+You can then check out your GraphQL API playground at /api/graphql

-Check the Resolvers and API's docs later for a deeper understanding of how this all works under the hood.
+Check Resolvers and API’s later for a deeper understanding of how this all works under the hood.

-To fetch the right amount of data, we'll need to specify the right query for it.
+To fetch the right amount of data with GraphQL, we’ll need to specify the right query for it.

-Thanks to graphql.tada, we can write queries that are automatically typed based on the GraphQL schema:
+Thanks to graphql.tada, we can write queries with hints.
+The args and results are also automatically typed based on the GraphQL schema the startkit automatically extracts for you:

 import { ResultOf, VariablesOf } from 'gql.tada'